 Follow these steps to create a new AdSense In-feed ad in your AdSense account.

-1. Log in and go to My ads > Ad units and click on New ad unit.
+1. Log in and go to Ads > Ad units and choose the In-feed ad unit to create a new one

 - Ad unit name – enter the name of the ad, so that you can identify it later in the list of ads